Trujillo-Group/trujillo_group_resources/tutorials/TS/README.md

 > [!IMPORTANT]
-> This tutorial is a Work-In-Progress, but has been uploaded as a means to share some resources!
+> This tutorial is a Work-In-Progress, and is entirely from personal experience, which will differ system to system.
+So it must be used as advice and not trusted entirely!
+So feel free to add to this tutorial, as well as to question points within it.

 # Introduction
 This tutorial aims to provide more guidance for the **tedious** process of finding Transition States.
 Should you need any further help, included are some resources which provide general information on finding *pesky* Transition States.